8 Heart-Healthy Foods That Lower Cholesterol

 Here are 20+ more foods that lower blood pressure.

 The list of foods that lower cholesterol includes a sweet surprise!
 Dark chocolate has large amounts of flavonoids, which are antioxidant compounds that help fight inflammation and can lower LDL, says Dr. Vojdani.
 In one study, participants who consumed both dark chocolate and cocoa daily for four weeks watched their cholesterol drop by roughly four per cent.

-Now that you know the foods to lower cholesterol, find out the 50 best foods for your heart.
+Now that you know the foods that lower cholesterol, check out 50 heart health tips cardiologists want you to know.